pgxn/rfcs/text/0000-release-meta-spec-v2.md

 ## Unresolved questions

-*   Is `receipts` the best name for this new property?
+*   Is `certs` the best name for this new property?
+People many assume it means "certificates".
 Other possibilities:
     *   `signatures` (might there be other kinds of certifications?)
-    *   `certifications` (long, close to "certificates", which is overloaded)
+    *   `certifications` (long, still close to "certificates", which is overloaded)
-    *   `certs` (accurate, but overloaded to mean "certificates")
+    *   `receipts` (cute, but a bit opaque)
     *   `attestations` (abstract and too JWT-y)
     *   `jws` (dissuades other formats)
     *   `coupons`, `authentication`, `authenticity`, `credentials`, `vouchers`, `records` (meh)

-*   If we retain the format of keys in the `receipts` object pointing to signatures, should we relax the requirement that additional keys start with `x_` or `X_`?
+*   If we retain the format of keys in the `certs` object pointing to signatures, should we relax the requirement that additional keys start with `x_` or `X_`?
 In the future if we allowed, say, author signatures, then we might add the key `author` or `user` or some such.
 Would we allow